[?] Subscribe To This Site

 The less time for the Christmas tree in the home, the better!
 I recommend no more than four days.
 If you are really serious about having your tree survive after the holidays, you could even have your festivities include bringing it in on Christmas Eve and decorating it.
 Remember that you are shocking the tree with spring like conditions, which will starting the tree’s growing hormones, and then you are going to return it to the cold winter.
 Minimize this confusion by limiting the tree’s indoor time.

-Care in the home:
+Christmas Tree Care in the home:

 Spray needles with an anti-wilt spray